What are your hours?

 How do I get a library card?
 Please visit the library to fill out a library card application.
 You’ll need to show a current ID with your name, photo and address.
-All residents in the City of Charlevoix, Charlevoix School District, Charlevoix, Hayes, Marion, Eveline, Norwood and Banks Townships are eligible for a library card.
+All residents in the City of Charlevoix, Charlevoix School District, Charlevoix, Hayes, Marion, parts of Eveline, Norwood and Banks Townships are eligible for a library card.
 We also issue cards to anyone who is working in the district.

 Can I use a computer?
 Anyone can use a computer at the library.
 You can login with your library card number and pin, or get a guest pass.

 Is there wireless access at the library?
 Yes.
 The key to access our wireless account is library!

 Can I attend activities, programs and events?
 Yes, anyone can attend our programs and events.
 Some youth programs are for specific age groups.

 Who makes up the library district?
 We have 9,405 residents in our district, including residents in: the City of Charlevoix, the complete townships of Charlevoix, Hayes, Marion, Norwood and portions of Eveline and all of Banks Townships.

 How is the library funded?
 The community pays for the operation of the library through taxes.
 There are two operating mills levied: .46 in perpetuity and .64 through 2024.
 There is an additional debt millage levied to pay for the debt on the construction of the building.